Yesterday was the first of September. It means that fall is coming, and with it the end of summer.

 It sounds incredibly crazy for me to say that I’m afraid of yoga, but I stand before you with some real fears.
 If you’ve followed my writing for a while, you know that I’ve been working on a rather intense weight loss program for the past four years.
 That sounds really long, doesn’t it?
 It is, but I’ll get into that in a minute.
 Let’s just say that having yoga has always been part of this journey.
 The peace of mind, the mental space, the physical challenges of using your own body and mind to move yourself to another plane of consciousness is part of my life.
 It’s baked into my mettle, it’s part of who I am.
 I’ve walked into yoga classes all over the country for a moment to sweat and transcend my problems, and it’s been my experience that no matter what’s bothering me, I can walk onto a mat anywhere and see it dissolve in a pool of sweat.

 November 2014 changed all of that for me.
 I hurt myself in class.
 I injured my back, actually slipped two discs.
 The injury was a combination of accumulative damage of going super hard in workouts paired with a birth defect (my grandmother and father have the degenerative disc issue.)
 Suddenly, I couldn’t relax.
 I couldn’t turn my mind off.
 No amount of sinking into a posture would allow me to just be present and move.
 The fear of hurting myself again scared me so badly I walked away from the mat and didn’t come back for a while.
 I tried other things.
 I got strong.
 I healed my body.
 My back is about 85% of what it used to be.
 I’ll be fine.
-But the yoga practice in my blood is calling.
+But the yoga practice in my blood is calling, I found different methods to try and cool sculpting at home was one of the best.

 Also, that fear?
 That lack of trust of my physical being along with the fear of injury?
 It’s very real.